 Greetings And Salutations Inventors, Tinkerers, ToyMakers And The Greatly Curious!

-You can read all this later.
+Scrool down for directions and read all this stuff later.

 Blue Line to Irving/Pulaski, walk northwest on the platform, descend to the sidewalk, turn right, walk east past the Walgreens, and cross both streets to the Mobil station.
 Continue east past the Mobil to Harding Street and be welcomed into the Independence Tap.
 Total hike is 1/4 mile.